On the speed of convergence to the asymptotic cone for non-singular nilpotent groups: Acknowledgement

 \section{Acknowledgement}

 The author would like to express his great thanks to Professor Koji Fujiwara for many helpful suggestions and comments.
-He would like to thank Professor Enrico Le Donne for sharing information on his work with him.
+He would like to offer his appreciation to Professor Emmanuel Breuillard for informing him of precise research status.
+He would like to be grateful to Professor Enrico Le Donne for sharing information on his work with him and bringing \cite{led} into his attention.